I’m not an email copywriter nor do I offer email writing services. But it’s something I’m often asked about: “Who writes your emails?”

 What action have my subscribers taken after reading my emails?

-In every email, I includ at least one CTA in the email itself and one at the end in my “P.S.” section.
+In every email, I include at least one CTA in the email itself and one at the end in my “P.S.” section.

-I try to include a link to a related blog post, and if I’m really organised and have a bit of time up my sleeve, I might smash out a new blog post so I can promote it in my email and give my readers something juicy to check out.
+I include a link to a related blog post, and if I’m really organised and have a bit of time up my sleeve, I might smash out a new blog post so I can promote it in my email and give my readers something juicy to check out.
+The more contextual links I add, the higher the click through rate.

 My email readers have: